flutter/website/src/community/china.md

 * Mirrored URL:<br>
   [https://storage.flutter-io.cn/flutter_infra/releases/stable/windows/flutter_windows_v1.0.0-stable.zip](https://storage.flutter-io.cn/flutter_infra/releases/stable/windows/flutter_windows_v1.0.0-stable.zip)

-You  still need to set up two environment variables to upgrade Flutter and use the pub package repository in China.
-Instructions are given below.
+You must also set two environment variables to upgrade Flutter and use the pub package repository in China.
+Instructions are below.

 {{site.alert.important}}
   Use mirror sites only if you _trust_ the provider.
-  The Flutter team cannot verify their reliability nor security.
+  The Flutter team cannot verify their reliability or security.
 {{site.alert.end}}

 ## Configuring Flutter to use a mirror site